enactjs/docs/pages/docs/tutorials/kitten-browser/data-and-state/index.md

 The final step to connecting everything together is to add state management on top of our App that will provide the event handlers, update its internal state, and provide that state to our App as props.
 In larger apps, you'll likely use [Redux](http://redux.js.org/) to manage your state but for our simple app we'll use React's built-in state management.

 Enact ships with a set of configurable HOCs that can manage state for components.
-To keep things simple, we'll use one of those HOCs, `@enact/ui/Pickable`, to manage our `index` and `kitten` state properties.
+To keep things simple, we'll use one of those HOCs, `@enact/ui/Changeable`, to manage our `index` and `kitten` state properties.

-`Pickable` is designed to manage a single value via a single handler that updates the value.
-Both the property name and the handler name are configurable by passing an object to `Pickable` as the first argument and your component as the second.
-Since we need to manage two properties, we'll use two instances of Pickable with unique configurations: one for `index` and `onNavigate` and one for `kitten` and `onSelectKitten`.
+`Changeable` is designed to manage a single value via a single handler that updates the value.
+Both the property name and the handler name are configurable by passing an object to `Changeable` as the first argument and your component as the second.
+Since we need to manage two properties, we'll use two instances of `Changeable` with unique configurations: one for `index` and `onNavigate` and one for `kitten` and `onSelectKitten`.

 **./src/App/App.js**

-	import Pickable from '@enact/ui/Pickable';
+	import Changeable from '@enact/ui/Changeable';
 	const AppBase = kind({ /* ... */ });
 	const App = Changeable({prop: 'index', change: 'onNavigate'}, Changeable({prop: 'kitten', change: 'onSelectKitten'},